 Sierra Nevada - A Young American Mountain Range

 The Sierra Nevada mountain range is around four million years old, but to Planet Earth, it is still relatively young.
-Filled with incredible natural landscapes, it claims the famous Lake Tahoe, Yosemite, Sequoia and Kings Canyon National Parks within its bounds.
+Filled with incredible natural landscapes, the famous Lake Tahoe, Yosemite, Sequoia and Kings Canyon National Parks are all within its bounds.
 As we drove across the state of California, we were fortunate to visit all of these iconic landmarks.

 Yosemite was our first American national park and we were quite excited to visit this famed protected site and its rock formations.
 When we arrived at the heart of the park, we were dwarfed by the grand cliffs and rock faces that soared above our heads.
 The calm breeze whistled softly while the leaves of the surrounding trees burst with orange and yellow in anticipation of the change of the seasons.
 This unique sight was a wonderful start to our road trip.

 Our next stop was Redwood National Forest which is lush with some of the tallest trees on Earth.
 Everywhere you turn are the slim, skyscraping trees, providing shelter for the smallest of creatures.
 In the midst of the forest, we discovered a tree whose trunk had been hollowed out and filled with curiosity, I decided to peer inside.
 As I stepped in, the air around me suddenly cooled and smelled sweet of wood.
 The tree drew my gaze upwards, and I looked up to see its history engraved within its bark.
 Stepping into this tree's hollow, somehow felt like stepping into its very soul.